-I am pleased to report that the NAV per share of Beagle has increased by 11.8% from R1 406 at the end of March to R1 572 at end September, i.e. for the first 6 months of this financial year.
-It is also up by 8% from the level of R1 453 at which the previous round of transactions were done.
+I am pleased to report that the NAV per share of Beagle has increased by 11.4% from R1 605 at the end of March to R1 788 at end September, i.e. over the first 6 months of this financial year.
+It is also up by 13.7% from the level of R1 572 a year ago.

 Just to remind you, Beagle is an investment entity, which has been set up specifically to act as an empowerment investor.
-Its main shareholder is the RECM Foundation which provides funding for pre-primary and primary schools in some of Cape Town’s poorest townships.
-As such, its beneficiaries are all black schoolchildren.
+Its main shareholder is the RECM Foundation which provides funding for educational activities in some of Cape Town’s poorest areas.
+As such, its beneficiaries are all black children.
 The trustees of the Foundation are also all independent of RECM, and are all black.
-Black shareholding of Beagle currently stands at 53%
+Black shareholding of Beagle currently stands at just over 53%.

-Over the past 6 months. the valuation of our biggest investment, the Calibre private equity partnership – which has as its only asset shares in the Reef Group, an unlisted manufacturer of electronic switching boxes – has declined by 4%.
-It did repay a significant portion of its loan from us, increasing its equity value.
+Over the past 6 months, the valuation of the Calibre private equity partnership – which has as its only asset shares in the Reef Group, an unlisted manufacturer of electronic switching boxes – has declined by 4%.
+It did pay us a dividend of close to R250k, though.

 Included in the NAV is a tax liability, which is our provision for capital gains tax.
 This is only payable when we sell an investment.
 We are very happy to pay capital gains tax, because it means our investment has gone up in value.
 Given very high tax rates in South Africa today, we do take care in structuring our investments to – legally – minimize our potential tax liability.

 Please find attached a spreadsheet setting out our investment portfolio.

 This table sets out the value of our NAV per share since inception:

 We have enjoyed very good returns so far (29% p.a.) despite management’s mistakes.

 The following table compares our performance against that of the JSE ALL Share Index (Total Return) over different time periods: